tonytsoi/var_factor/README.md

-# var_factor
-Overview of Risk Factor Models and Its Application in VaR Estimation
+# Overview of Risk Factor Models and Its Application in VaR Estimation